The following statutes for RC17 were adopted in 2002, updated 2012, 2014, 2019 (By Laws)

 6.3 The Secretary shall prepare a ballot listing all nominated candidates along with the respective positions on the Board.
 In case of several nominations for the same position, the nominated candidates shall be listed in alphabetical order.
 The ballot shall be sent to all regular and affiliated members of RC 17 by email at least ten weeks before the election day.

 6.4 Regular and affiliated members shall send their ballot by mail or email to the designated electoral officer(s).
 Ballots received later than two weeks before the beginning of the World Congress shall not be counted.
 The members shall vote on the nominees for officers and Board Members at the general meeting of RC17 during the ISA World Congress.
 The term of office of Board members is four years (from one Congress to the next).
-The President and Secretary can only be elected for two terms.
+The President and Secretary can only be elected for one term.

 RIGHTS AND RESPONSIBILITIES OF OFFICERS